Ib Kamara: Journalism

-Kamara worked as a senior editor-at-large for i-D magazine from 2019 onwards, and has also worked for British Vogue, Vogue Italia, System, and W. In January 2021 he became editor in chief for Dazed.
+Kamara worked as a senior editor-at-large for i-D magazine from 2019 to 2021, and has also worked for Vogue British Vogue, Vogue Italia, System, and W. In January 2021 he became editor in chief for Dazed.

 His first issue of Dazed celebrated the National Health Service and people working together for change, and Kamara's aim is for the magazine to be globally relevant to readers from a wide range of backgrounds and cultures.
 When he received the Isabella Blow award in 2021, he said he was proud to be a beneficiary of the WWD awards' new focus on individual change-makers rather than companies and brands.
 As part of his approach to running Dazed, Kamara tries to secure contributors from all around the world, especially from underrepresented fashion centres such as those in Africa and the Middle East.

 In addition to having their collaborative design chosen as a look for 2020, Kamara and Wrighton were the journalists chosen by the Fashion Museum, Bath to select the Dress of the Year for 2021.
 They chose the Armani wrap dress worn by Meghan, Duchess of Sussex for her and her husband's interview with Oprah Winfrey.
 Kamara and Wrighton argued that because Oprah with Meghan and Harry became an "iconic" and "definitive anti-establishment moment" that would endure in the British collective memory, it made sense to consider the dress worn by the pregnant Duchess as part of this story.